luxonis/luxonis-train/README.md

   └── test/
   ```
   The masks are stored as grayscale PNG images where each pixel value corresponds to a class.
-  The mapping from pixel values to class is defined in the `_classes.csv` file.
+  The mapping from pixel values to classes is defined in the `_classes.csv` file.
   ```csv
   Pixel Value, Class
   0, background